razee-io/Razeedash-api/README.md

 - trigger: cluster, image
 - id: ID of the resource used in trigger OR
 - field: field dot-notation into JSON to apply a filter
-- filter: regex parameter to filter if the trigger should fire or not if field is defined
+- filter: regex parameter to match if the trigger should fire or not if field is defined
 - service URL:  URL to call if the web hook is triggered